-- A. Examine the Contract Documents to become familiar with Project requirements and to discover conditions in systems' designs that may preclude proper TAB of systems and equipment. - B. Examine systems for installed balancing devices, such as test ports, gage cocks, thermometer wells, flow-control devices, balancing valves and fittings, and manual volume dampers.
-Verify that locations of these balancing devices are accessible. - C. Examine the approved submittals for HVAC systems and equipment. - D. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems' output, and statements of philosophies and assumptions about HVAC system and equipment controls. - E. Examine ceiling plenums and underfloor air plenums used for supply, return, or relief air to verify that they meet the leakage class of connected ducts as specified in Section 233113 "Metal Ducts" and are properly separated from adjacent areas.
-Verify that penetrations in plenum walls are sealed and fire-stopped if required. - F. Examine equipment performance data including fan and pump curves. - 1.
+A. Examine the Contract Documents to become familiar with Project requirements and to discover conditions in systems designs that may preclude proper TAB of systems and equipment.

+- B. Examine installed systems for balancing devices, such as test ports, gage cocks, thermometer wells, flow-control devices, balancing valves and fittings, and manual volume dampers.
+Verify that locations of these balancing devices are applicable for intended purpose and are accessible. - C. Examine the approved submittals for HVAC systems and equipment. - D. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems output, and statements of philosophies and assumptions about HVAC system and equipment controls. - E. Examine equipment performance data including fan curves. - 1.
 Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system. - 2.
 Calculate system-effect factors to reduce performance ratings of HVAC equipment when installed under conditions different from the conditions used to rate equipment performance.
 To calculate system effects for air systems, use tables and charts found in AMCA 201, "Fans and Systems," or in SMACNA's "HVAC Systems Duct Design."
-Compare results with the design data and installed conditions. - G. Examine system and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections have been performed. - H. Examine test reports specified in individual system and equipment Sections. - I. Examine HVAC equipment and filters and verify that bearings are greased, belts are aligned and tight, and equipment with functioning controls is ready for operation. - J. Examine terminal units, such as variable-air-volume boxes, and verify that they are accessible and their controls are connected and functioning. - K. Examine strainers.
-Verify that startup screens are replaced by permanent screens with indicated perforations.

-- L. Examine three-way valves for proper installation for their intended function of diverting or mixing fluid flows. - M. Examine heat-transfer coils for correct piping connections and for clean and straight fins. - N. Examine system pumps to ensure absence of entrained air in the suction piping. - O. Examine operating safety interlocks and controls on HVAC equipment. - P. Report deficiencies discovered before and during performance of TAB procedures.
+Compare results with the design data and installed conditions. - F. Examine system and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections have been performed. - G. Examine test reports specified in individual system and equipment Sections. - H. Examine HVAC equipment and verify that bearings are greased, belts are aligned and tight, filters are clean, and equipment with functioning controls is ready for operation. - I. Examine control valves for proper installation for their intended function of throttling, diverting, or mixing fluid flows. - J. Examine heat-transfer coils for correct piping connections and for clean and straight fins. - K. Examine operating safety interlocks and controls on HVAC equipment. - L. Report deficiencies discovered before and during performance of TAB procedures.
 Observe and record system reactions to changes in conditions.
 Record default set points if different from indicated values.